 Evaluate change in type, distribution or severity of autonomic deficits in patients with autonomic failure;

-Evaluate the response to treatment in patients with autonomic failure who demonstrate a change in clinical exam;
+Evaluate the response to treatment in patients with autonomic failure;

 Diagnose axonal neuropathy or suspected autonomic neuropathy in the symptomatic patient;

 Evaluate and diagnose sympathetically maintained pain, as in reflex sympathetic dystrophy or causalgia; or